This article will address:

 And who doesn’t like comfort foods – or the glass of wine – after a long day?
 I totally get that!!!

 But we need to try and swap out those unhealthier habits for some delicious herbal tea or some hot water with lemon.
-Again, small steps…and once it is habit it becomes easier…and maybe even quite enjoyable!
+Again, small steps… and once it is a habit it becomes easier…and maybe even quite enjoyable!

 Learning to listen to your body, to determine when it is truly hungry, versus bored or in need of some energy fix, really will become easier as you go.